curebit/docs/_sources/api_v2/metrics.rst.txt

      metric            Specific metric name.
-     start_date        Start of the period for which data is pulled, inclusively. end_date          End of the period for which data is pulled, inclusively. detalize_by       Hash of specific detalization parameters for which data is pulled.
+     start_date        Start of the period for which data is pulled, inclusively. end_date          End of the period for which data is pulled, inclusively. detalize_by       JSON object with specific detalization parameters for which data is pulled.

                        Options: